 City Council on Tuesday rejected changes to the flood plan it chose in August, reaffirming support for a design that protects for larger storms but also goes against the stated positions of landowners of the property Boulder needs to protect 3,500 residents from a repeat of 2013’s historic flooding.

-In August, a design concept was chosen: Variant 1, with an option that would protect against a 500-year storm, which has a 0.2 percent chance of occurring in any given year but is becoming increasingly likely due to climate change.
+In August, a design concept was chosen: Variant 1, with an option that would protect against a 500-year storm, which has a 0.2% chance of occurring in any given year but is becoming increasingly likely due to climate change.

-The decision drew criticism from the public and the city’s Water Resources Advisory Board: both groups had recommended another design option, as did staff and consultants hired by the city.
+The decision drew criticism from the public and the city’s Water Resources Advisory Board, which recommended another design option, as did staff and consultants hired by the city.
 WRAB, in its annual feedback to council, lambasted elected officials for ignoring experts’ advice.

 The University of Colorado, which owns the 308-acre parcel on which Boulder hopes to build, had also identified Variant 1 as the least desirable, as it requires detention of floodwater on 30 of the 129 acres on which CU intends to build housing and classrooms — acreage that was zoned for such purposes when the land use map was updated in 2017.
 In exchange for allowing the city to use the land for flood mitigation, the school will annex into Boulder and access its sewer and water systems.